MyNameIsJohnson/Dice-Racers/README.md

 1. player object that has name and score
 2. finish line is equal to score 1000 // dont need this
 3. dice roll with Math.random()
-4. try using timer code file:///Users/johnsonthieu/sei/lessons/object.js while dice is rolled and looping through images.
-5. cars will move along the road by increased / decresed left and right margins depending on the dice roll
+4. Cars will move along the road on the DOM's x-axis depending on the dice roll
-6.